theRottenOrg/HGAI/README.md

-Some Examples of the HGAI 's principle method(There will be detail Descriptions of every title of listed topic):
+Some Examples of the HGAI 's principle method(There will be detail Descriptions or Instructions of every title of listed topic):

 Logic theory machine and Reasoner.
 Definitly Description and relationship Description.